A. E. Barit: Career

-In the early 1950s, instead of reshaping Hudson's aging step-down design, or investing in V8 engine technology, Barit instead guided the company toward developing a compact car that Hudson could market.
+In the early 1950s, instead of reshaping Hudson's aging step-down design, or investing in V8 engine technology, Barit guided the company toward developing a compact car that Hudson could market.
 He "meddled" in the development and design of the company's products, failing to capitalize on the expertise of the firm's professionals in those areas.
-Instead of relying on engineering and styling to duplicate the previous success of the step-down design, Barit imposed his own requirements for chair high seating, and allowed others outside of Hudson to influence the design, namely Chicago, Illinois Hudson dealer Jim Moran, whose dealership became number one sales outlet for Hudson, accounting for about 5% of Hudson's total production.
-Moran fancied the 1952 Ford's wrap around rear window and roofline, and influenced Barit to introduce a similar design for the Jet.
-The final result was that the Jet's styling closely mimicked the larger 1952-1954 Ford in many respects which emerged as the antithesis of the low-slung step-down bodies.
+Instead of relying on engineering and styling to duplicate the previous success of the step-down design, Barit imposed his requirements for chair-high seating and allowed others outside of Hudson to influence the design, namely Chicago, Illinois Hudson dealer Jim Moran, whose dealership became number one sales outlet for Hudson, accounting for about 5% of Hudson's total production.
+Moran fancied the 1952 Ford's wrap-around rear window and roofline, thus influenced Barit to introduce a similar design for the new car.
+The final result was that the car's styling closely mimicked the larger 1952-1954 Ford in many respects which emerged as the antithesis of the low-slung step-down bodies.

 The new compact car, named the Hudson Jet, did not attract buyers, and the expense of its development (and failure) combined with Hudson's lack of resources to update their senior line of cars spelled the end for the company.
-Hudson Motors was subsequently acquired through a friendly merger by Nash Motors in 1954, creating American Motors.
+Hudson Motors was subsequently acquired through a friendly merger by Nash Motors in 1954, creating American Motors Corporation (AMC).

 Barit served on the board of AMC until 1956 when he resigned in protest over the likelihood that Hudson would be phased out of production.
 Barit felt that his trust in AMC had been betrayed.
 George W. Romney, AMC's president, felt that Hudson and Nash were no longer relevant players in the automotive market and retired both names at the end of the 1957 model year production to make way for the new Rambler brand.

+For personal use, Barit had a 1951 Hudson modified by the Derham Body Company to a limousine that was later updated to Hudson's 1953 front-end treatment.
+This car is now part of the collections at The Henry Ford.

-According to his son, Robert Barit, the last car that A. E. Barit owned was a Hudson, and after it was retired, he refused to own any other make of automobile.
+According to his son, Robert Barit, the last car that A. E. Barit owned was a Hudson, and after it was retired, he refused to own any other automobile brand.

 A. E. Barit died at his home in Grosse Pointe Park, Michigan, on July 14, 1974.